davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 #### Product Service App

-1. Press the create resource button in the Azure portal
+1. Select `Create a resource` button in the Azure portal
 2. Search for 'Web app for containers' and press enter
-3. Press `Create`
+3. Select `Create`
 4. Fill out parameters as follows
    1. Basics Tab
       1. **Resource Group:** use Lab-2-xxxxx